Do Go On - 350 - Arctic Badass Peter Freuchen

 Isn't that a word I coined?

-Yeah, but in Europe, there's another name for it.
+Yeah, but that's, in Europe, like, that's another name for her.

 I think you were just having a bit of a moment.